 We need to examine ourselves to see if we have become like the foolish Galatians.
 We need to see if we are trying to use such methods and means for self-sanctification.
 We need to check if any such self-effort is leading us away from the crucified life.

-These are serious and somber words that each of us would do well to examine.
+These are serious and sombre words that each of us would do well to examine.
 These are grave accusations that can be true of any believer who’s trying hard to do well!
-The Galatians were forgiven, born-again people, who were not relapsing into sin, but they were foolishly falling into the trap of ego, self-righteousness and pride.
+The Galatians were forgiven, born-again people, who were not relapsing into sin, but they were foolishly falling into the trap of ego, self-righteousness, and pride.
 The Galatians had become sanctimonious moralists.
 They had become hypocrites.
-Outwardly they were clean and polished but inwardly they were “full of dead men’s bones.”
+Outwardly they were clean and polished but inwardly they were 'full of dead men’s bones'.

 Study and prayer mean nothing if we use them as our means of sanctification.
 Self-discipline and flagellations will never draw the un-crucified heart closer to the Lord.
 Preaching and proselytising of itself, is of none-effect – for God knows the heart.
 So what is required?
-Only complete and total self-surrender.. a heart that is truly, totally, utterly and completely broken before the Lord – a life that has reached the absolute end of ‘MY-self - to focus upon HIM-self.
+Only a complete and total self-surrender.. a heart that is truly, totally, utterly and completely broken before the Lord – a life that has reached the absolute end of ‘MY-self - to focus upon HIM-self.
 So let us grow in grace, and in the knowledge of our Lord and Saviour Jesus Christ.
-To him be glory both now and for ever.
+To him be glory both now and forever.
 Amen.

 Never miss a post